Restioson/xtra/README.md

 - `smol`: enables integration with [smol](https://github.com/smol-rs/smol).
 Note that this requires smol 1.1 as 1.1 had a minor breaking change from 1.0 which leads to xtra no longer compiling on 1.0 and 1.1 simultaneously.
 - `tokio`: enables integration with [tokio](https://tokio.rs).
-- `wasm_bindgen`: enables integration with [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen), and
-  particularly its futures crate.
+- `wasm_bindgen`: enables integration with [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen), and particularly its futures crate.
-- `with-tracing-0_1`: enables the `Instrumented` wrapper and `InstrumentedExt` traits, to integrate with [tracing](https://tracing.rs).
-This allows a tracing span to follow through execution of a message, either as a child of the sending span, or as a separate span marked as `follows_from` the sending span.
+- `instrumentation`: Adds a dependency on `tracing` and creates spans for message sending and handling on actors.
 - `sink`: Adds `Address::into_sink` and `MessageChannel::into_sink`.

 ## Latest Breaking Changes